This website is best viewed in a browser that supports web standards.

 All Textbooks for 600 level courses must be purchased from the Bookstore or secured elsewhere.
 A "buy-back" policy is available at the Bookstore for books purchased from the bookstore only.
 All 100-500 level course textbooks may be rented through Textbook Services if a book is available.
 See the miscellaneous fee schedule for current graduate student textbook rental rate.

 You must complete your online verification before picking up your textbooks.
-Online verification will be open Aug.
-21 – Aug.
-25. If you have questions about verification, please contact the Registrar’s Office at 660.562.1151.
+If you have questions about verification, please contact the Registrar’s Office at 660.562.1151.

-For Fall 2014, students can return their textbooks to Textbook Services (located inside the lower level of The Station) during these hours:
+For Spring 2016, students can return their textbooks to Textbook Services (located inside the lower level of The Station) during these hours:

 If so, you can pick up textbooks when you return your spring books during finals week.

 Your textbooks need to be shipped back or brought in as soon as your finals are complete.
-Ship to:
+Be sure you have a tracking number to refer to.
+Ship your books to:

 Northwest Missouri State University